How Patriots Can Beat Packers With Brian Hoyer At Quarterback

 The odds are stacked against the New England Patriots this week.
-They’re on the road, facing a generational quarterback and a perennial Super Bowl contender, most likely with a journeyman backup leading their offense.
+They’re on the road, facing a generational quarterback and a perennial Super Bowl contender, with a journeyman backup leading their offense.

 The betting line reflects that challenge.

-As of Thursday afternoon, the Patriots were pegged at 9.5-point road underdogs entering Sunday’s matchup with Aaron Rodgers and the Green Bay Packers at Lambeau Field.
+The Patriots entered Sunday’s matchup with Aaron Rodgers and the Green Bay Packers at Lambeau Field as 9.5-point road underdogs.
 Since 2001, only one New England opponent has been favored by more: the 2020 Kansas City Chiefs, who were coming off a Super Bowl title when they welcomed a shorthanded Patriots squad to Arrowhead Stadium in Week 4.

-Hoyer likely will have a shot at redemption this week as, barring a stunningly quick recovery by Mac Jones, he is expected to start against Green Bay.
-(Jones, who suffered a high ankle sprain in last week’s loss to Baltimore, has yet to practice this week but has not been officially ruled out for Sunday.)
+Hoyer will have a shot at redemption this week as he starts in place of an injured Mac Jones.
+(Jones, who suffered a high ankle sprain in last week’s loss to Baltimore, did not practice this week and officially was ruled out Friday.)

 Can he lead the Patriots to a victory at Lambeau, breaking his own ignominious streak of 11 consecutive lost starts?
 Again, the odds favor neither the 36-year-old QB nor his team in this one.
 But is there a realistic blueprint for Hoyer to pull off an upset?
 Sure.

-Note: UPDATE: Mac Jones (ankle) officially was ruled out for Sunday’s New England Patriots game on Friday.
-This story has been updated to reflect that change.